 _Posted by: Kaplan Schweser

-The Global Association of Risk Professionals (GARP) has announced changes to the FRM® Exam in 2020 to help candidates stay current on the essential knowledge and skills required of a financial risk management professional.
-Study materials and knowledge areas for Part I of the exam have been updated, and the fee is increasing.
-Part II has a new section and new topic weights.
+The Global Association of Risk Professionals (GARP) has announced changes to the FRM® Exam in 2021.
+There are new dates, a new format, and different registration timeframes and fees.
 Let’s take a closer look at how the FRM Exam is changing.